-Shellye Suttles is an economist in the Conservation and Environment Branch of the Resource and Rural Economics Division.
-Shellye’s research background and expertise includes renewable fuels, carbon sequestration, and climate change modeling in a dynamic general equilibrium framework.
+Shellye Suttles worked at ERS as an economist in the Conservation and Environment Branch of the Resource and Rural Economics Division.
+Shellye's research background and expertise included renewable fuels, carbon sequestration, and climate change modeling in a dynamic general equilibrium framework.

 Shellye came to ERS in September 2013, after completing her PhD in Agricultural Economics at Purdue University.
 Her specialty areas were energy, resources, and environmental economics and space, health, and population economics.